hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023594v4-prism-bench-a-benchmark-of-puzzle-based-visual-tasks-with-cot-error-.md

 ---
 layout: default
-title: PRISM-Bench: A Benchmark of Puzzle-Based Visual Tasks with CoT Error Detection
+title: "PRISM-Bench: A Benchmark of Puzzle-Based Visual Tasks with CoT Error Detection"
 ---

 # PRISM-Bench: A Benchmark of Puzzle-Based Visual Tasks with CoT Error Detection